José Román (baseball)

-José Rafael Román Sarita (born May 21, 1963) is a former Major League Baseball pitcher who played for three seasons.
+José Rafael Román Sarita (born May 21, 1963) is a Dominican former Major League Baseball pitcher who played for three seasons.

 Career

 After spending 1981 to 1983 in the minors, Román pitched for the Cleveland Indians from 1984 to 1986, pitching in 14 career games.
 He would spend 1987 and 1988 in the minors for the Indians and New York Mets organizations, and played in the Chinese Professional Baseball League for the Brother Elephants from 1990 to 1992.